RolandMelkert/LDCadShadowLibrary/CONTRIBUTING.md

 Once you got a folder with parts and p folders in it, move it somewhere logical.
 Just be sure to avoid a virtual (cloud) drive as it might be extremely slow.
 And keep it outside any normal LDraw library location.

-Next you (re)start LDCad (1.7 Beta 1 or later) to adjust it's configuration.
+Next you (re)start LDCad to adjust it's configuration.

 Open the LDraw search paths dialog (prefs/LDraw/Search (library) paths) and select the official library line in the search order section.